hertelukas/stattrack/README.md

 Stat Track is an app that lets you track numbers, text and many more and export it to JSON.

 Examples to track:
-- Your expenses
+- Expenses
-- Your sleep
+- Sleep
 - Work time
+- Training progress
+- Health
+- Wellbeing
 - ...

 ### Colors